aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 For a Beacon Key Source a [CMC](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md)
 MUST be created.
-For a [Single Key Store](#single-key-store-initialization), either the customer provides a cache, or we create a cache that MUST have [Entry Capacity](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md#entry-capacity) equal to 1.
+For a [Single Key Store](#single-key-store-initialization), either the user provides a cache, or we create a cache that MUST have [Entry Capacity](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md#entry-capacity) equal to 1.
+If the user provides a cache which is not `Shared`, they SHOULD set the [Entry Capacity](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md#entry-capacity) of the provided `CacheType` to 1, because the [Single Key Store](#single-key-store-initialization) only ever caches one entry.
+Even if the user provides an entryCapacity > 1, the [Single Key Store](#single-key-store-initialization) will only cache one entry.
-For a [Multi Key Store](#multi-key-store-initialization), either the customer provides a cache, or we create a cache that MUST have [Entry Capacity](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md#entry-capacity) equal to 1000.
+For a [Multi Key Store](#multi-key-store-initialization), either the user provides a cache, or we create a cache that MUST have [Entry Capacity](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md#entry-capacity) equal to 1000.

 The Key Store Cache MUST be shared across different [Beacon Key Sources](#beacon-key-source) if and only if a `Shared` cache is used.